ponylang/application-scaffolding-generator/README.md

 If you've never set up CircleCI before, we strongly suggest you check our their [documentation](https://circleci.com/docs/2.0/).

 You'll need to define the following environment variables as part of your CircleCI project:

+- DOCKERHUB_USERNAME

+  DockerHub account that can push to the repository that you indicated in `config.bash`.

+- DOCKERHUB_PASSWORD

+  Password for the account indicated by `DOCKERHUB_USERNAME`.

 - GITHUB_TOKEN